abinit/abipy/docs/graphical_interface.rst

 .. note::

     At present, not all the AbiPy objects support the ``get_panel`` protocol but we plan to gradually support more objects, especially the most important netcdf files produced by Abinit

 To generate a notebook from the command line, use the abiopen.py_ script:

 .. code-block:: bash

     abiopen.py si_nscf_GSR.nc -nb  # short for --notebook

 that will automatically open the notebook inside jupyterlab.
-If you prefer classic jupyter notebooks, use the ``-nb --classic`` options
+If you prefer classic jupyter notebooks, use the ``-nb --classic-notebook`` options

-If you do not access the
+If you do not need to execute python code, you may want to generate a panel dashboard with:

 .. code-block:: bash

     abiopen.py si_nscf_GSR.nc -pn  # short for --panel

 The same approach can be used with a ``DDB`` file.
 In this case, we get more tabs and options because one can use the GUI to set the input parameters, invoke ``anaddb`` and visualize the results:

 .. jupyter-execute::